w3f/polkadot-wiki/docs/learn/learn-nft.md

 They plan to build a _paratoken_ which would be a standard for token migration across different parachains in the Polkadot ecosystem, but also into and out of Ethereum and other EVM systems.

+### Astar

+[Astar Network](https://astar.network) and its sister network [Shiden Network](https://shiden.astar.network) are the smart contract infrastructure in the Polkadot Ecosystem.
+Astar Ecosystem ("Astar") supports NFTs developed with EVM smart contracts and WASM smart contracts.

+Astar has all toolings available that every EVM NFT developer knows.
+The availability of those toolings makes the onboarding to Astar networks very attractive to any developer looking to explore the Polkadot Ecosystem.
+Astar has an active community of artists and NFT enthusiasts.
+Besides supporting all EVM toolings, Astar also bootstrapped the WASM smart contract environment for NFT developers writing smart contracts with [ink!](https://use.ink) based on [PSP34](https://github.com/w3f/PSPs/blob/master/PSPs/psp-34.md) (Polkadot Standards Proposals).

+The main advantage of having a multi-virtual machine environment for NFT developers is that it will give more possibilities to the builders for the use case they are developing.
+With the support of WASM smart contracts, developers can develop solutions like [RMRK](./learn-nft#rmrk) with smart contracts.

 ### Moonbeam

 [Moonbeam](https://moonbeam.network) and its Kusama counterpart Moonriver are full EVM deployments